On the characterization of constrained correlated equilibria in Markov games: Proof for Theorem

-In step \((i)\), we express the state-action distribution using the transition dynamics, in step \((ii)\), we apply the definition of \(\tilde{P}^\pi_{t-1}\), and in step \((iii)\), we sum only over the indicator function with non-zero value.
+In step \((i)\), we express the state-action distribution using the transition dynamics, in step \((ii)\), we apply the definition of \(\bar{P}^\pi_{t-1}\), and in step \((iii)\), we apply Equation \eqref{eq_occ_ori} which holds by induction for timestep $t-1$.
 Using the above equation, we obtain: